XaverB/dmml-beer/README.md

 Interesting questions which arose during the study:

 - Does clustering by aroma correlate to the type of beer (like pale ale etc.?

+  - In total, 84 out of 250 beers (34%) are of the most common type in their respective cluster.

+    The calculation shows that the same beer types tend to be in different clusters.
+Only about one-third of the beers are of the most common type in their cluster.
+The clustering does not seem to strongly correlate with the beer types.